UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

 In the Python's lesson on environments, we saw that there are different ways to deal with isolated environments in this language, for instance, ``conda`` and ``pip``.
-This situation is simplified in Julia (if you are working with Julia code only) because environemnts are managed by Julia itself.
+This situation is simplified in Julia (if you are working with Julia code only) because environments are managed by Julia itself.
 Julia distinguishes between **project environments** and **package directories** (https://docs.julialang.org/en/v1/manual/code-loading/#Environments).
 In the former, only the Tom's Obvious Minimal Language (TOML) files (Project.toml, Manifest.toml) are present while in the